rackerlabs/docs-offerings/docs/getting-started/index.rst

 ===============

-Use the following information to learn how to authenticate, send API requests, and complete basic operations by using the |apiservice|.
+Use the following information to learn how to authenticate, send API requests, and complete basic operations by using the |api-service|.

 ..
 COMMENT: Replace the using-cloud-load-balancers topic with relevant content
 ..
 To include CLI instructions, add topics or content for CLI auth, requests, \